 Debride the pin sites in the operating theater, using curettage and irrigation, taking specimens for microbiological study.

-Temporarily stabilize in a splint or cast or place a new external fixator with pins at new sites.
+Temporarily stabilize in a splint or cast or place a new external fixator at new pin sites.

-Proceed with internal fixation, covering with antibiotics as determined by positive microbiological cultures or local protocols.
+Proceed with internal fixation, covering with antibiotics, as necessary, and as determined by any positive microbiological cultures.

-In children, fracture healing is often rapid.
-If external fixation is initially chosen, it could remain until fracture healing.
+In children, fracture healing is often complete in 6-8 weeks.
+If external fixation is initially chosen, it should remain until fracture healing.

 Adjusting the fixator

-In case of pin loosening or pin-track infection, the following steps should be taken:
+In case of pin loosening or pin-tract infection, the following steps need to be taken: